 - 1. Create water-efficient landscapes. - 2.
 Install water-efficient irrigation systems and devices, such as soil moisture-based irrigation controls. - 3.
 Use reclaimed water for landscape irrigation.
 Install the infrastructure to deliver and use reclaimed water. - 4.
 Design buildings to be water efficient.
 Install water-efficient fixtures and appliances. - 5.
-Restrict watering methods (e.g., prohibit systems that apply water to non-vegetated surfaces) and control runoff. - 6.
-Restrict the use of water for cleaning outdoor surfaces and vehicles. - 57.
 Implement low-impact development practices that maintain the existing hydrologic character of the site to manage stormwater and protect the environment.
-(Retaining stormwater runoff on-site can drastically reduce the need for energy-intensive imported water at the site.) - 68.
+(Retaining stormwater runoff on-site can drastically reduce the need for energy-intensive imported water at the site.) - 6.
 Devise a comprehensive water conservation strategy appropriate for the project and location.
-The strategy may include many of the specific items listed above, plus other innovative measures that are appropriate to the specific project. - 9 Provide education about water conservation
+The strategy may include many of the specific items listed above, plus other innovative measures that are appropriate to the specific project.

-Solid Waste Measures
+Solid Waste

-1.-Reuse and recycle construction and demolition waste (including, but not limited to, soil, vegetation, concrete, lumber, metal, and cardboard).
+Reuse and recycle construction and demolition waste (including, but not limited to, soil, vegetation, concrete, lumber, metal, and cardboard).